 V60 cards are the best bang for the buck and should work fine for everything.
 While you don’t technically need them for good in-camera performance, they offer quick file transfer speeds from your card to your computer if you have a UHS-II reader.

 The high-end U3 cards are great for everything else.
-They’ll let you shoot at the high bitrate of 200mbps and they’re also great for shooting photos and clearing the buffer quickly.
-You’ll just get slower transfer speeds from your card to your computer which may or may not bother you.
+They’ll let you shoot at a high bitrate of 200mbps and are also great for shooting photos and clearing the buffer quickly.
+You’ll just get slower transfer speeds from your card to your computer, which may or may not bother you.

 What Size Memory Card To Buy

 Casual shooters will be fine with a 64GB card.
 However, I’ve been liking 128GB cards as it allows me to go a few days without clearing off my cards.
-Or I can leave some files on my cards from the previous day as everything on my computer backups to my server.
+Or I can leave some files from the previous day on my cards as everything on my computer is backed up to my server.

-Video shooters will likely need to start with a 128GB card if you shoot on the higher 200Mbps bitrates.
-Unless you’re just vlogging and making shorter clips.
+Video shooters will likely need to start with a 128GB card if you shoot at a higher 200Mbps bit rate unless you’re just vlogging and making shorter clips.

 Check my memory card capacity bitrate calculator to see how much time you can record at each bitrate per card size.